NESTCollaboration/nest/README.md

 <a name="tools"></a>
-## Useful Tools
+## Useful Tools and Examples

-The "Tools/" folder contains two very useful codes: bareNEST and rootNEST.
+The "examples/" folder contains two very useful codes: bareNEST and rootNEST.

 <a name="barenest"></a>
 ### Using bareNEST